 - By Tonight - Live 1975-76 .
 Single-CD compilation of live tracks 1975-76.

-Both Lions albums are now on CD, together with an archive live album.
+Both Lions albums are now on CD, together with two archive releases.

 The following are recent releases by members of the Mott The Hoople family: